exwm/yt_clipper/readme.md

 **W:** Global settings editor:
   ![yt_clipper_globals_editor](https://raw.githubusercontent.com/exwm/yt_clipper/master/assets/image/yt_clipper_globals_editor.png)

+1. Modified global settings are accented red.
-1. Change default new marker speed or crop.
+2. Change default new marker speed or crop.
    - Any new markers added will use these defaults, but this will not update existing markers.
    - To update existing markers to the default new marker speed/crop use **Alt+Shift+Q/alt+Shift+X**.
-2. Specify crop resolution (automatically scales any existing crops on change).
+3. Specify crop resolution (automatically scales any existing crops on change).
    - This resolution must match the downloaded video's resolution.
    - By default the max available video resolution is downloaded by the `clipper script` and the crop resolution auto-scaled if a mismatch is detected.
-3. Specify any webms you want to merge from the clipped webms.
+4. Specify any webms you want to merge from the clipped webms.
    - Very fast as it does not require re-encoding webms.
    - The format is similar to that for printer page ranges:
      - Each merge is a comma separated list of marker pair numbers or ranges (e.g., '1-3,5,9' = '1,2,3,5,9').
      - Multiple merges are separated with semicolons (e.g., '1-3,5,9;4-6,8' will create two merged webms).
-4. Specify `Title Suffix` appended to each marker pair `Title Prefix` to produce its `Full Title`.
+5. Specify `Title Suffix` appended to each marker pair `Title Prefix` to produce its `Full Title`.
    - By default the `Title Suffix` is the YouTube video ID in square brackets (e.g., \[Bey4XXJAqS8\]).
    - The `Title Suffix` is used for the name of the folder containing all generated webms.